dime-coin/electrumx-docs/How-To.rst

 .. _SSL certificates:

-Creating a self-signed SSL certificate
+Creating a Self-Signed SSL Certificate
 ======================================

 These instructions are based on those of the ``electrum-server``